J. B. C. Drew: Later career and retirement

-After leaving his position as United States Attorney around 1880, Drew permanently settled in Washington, D.C. and opened a private law firm in the city.
+After leaving his position as United States Attorney around 1880, Drew permanently settled in Washington, D.C., and opened a private law firm in the city.

 Drew worked as a broker for several railroads in West Virginia.
-In December 1894, Drew helped the Chesapeake and Ohio Railroad purchase 54,000 acres (84.375 square miles) of land near Horse Creek, West Virginia, which allowed for the connection of the railroad to the Kanawha River.
+In December 1894, Drew helped the Chesapeake and Ohio Railway purchase 54,000 acres (84.375 square miles) of land near Horse Creek, West Virginia, which allowed for the connection of the railroad to the Kanawha River.

 Drew retired by 1900 and moved to Europe, though he fled back to America following the outbreak of World War I. Drew first lived in Philadelphia, Pennsylvania, before moving to the Ravenswood Mansion in St. Albans, West Virginia.
 Drew also owned the Cummer House in Jacksonville, Florida, and often spent winters there.

 Personal life and death

 Drew fell ill two weeks after arriving in Jacksonville, Florida, and died at his vacation home on November 4, 1924.
 He is buried in Jacksonville's Evergreen Cemetery and is interred with his third wife.

 Drew was married three times.
-His first marriage was to Winifred Ellis (1848-1901) from Wisconsin in the 1860s, until he abandoned her in 1871 in order to move to Florida.
-After moving to Washington, D.C., Drew married Sarah Jane Salter (1843-1886), until her death in 1886.
-He was married a final time to Ella A. (1857–?), until his death.
+His first marriage was to Winifred Ellis (1848–1901) from Wisconsin in the 1860s, until he abandoned her in 1871 in order to move to Florida.
+After moving to Washington, D.C., Drew married Sarah Jane Salter (1843–1886), until her death in 1886.
+He was married a final time to Ella A. (1857), until his death.